IRPCode/Mod7-Portfolio-Milestone/README.md

-This is a simple program that shows the multi-trheading capabilities of C++.
+This is a simple program that shows the multi-threading capabilities of C++.
 It counts up to twenty, and then downwards back to zero.

 Here is the program's output: